 - full author’s (co-authors’) data: full name (no initials or shorten forms; academic degree, academic or/and other honorary titles; exact place of work and position (full name of the university, department or other organizational unit — avoid acronyms); office and home address along with postal codes; email address (personal, not corporate one); telephone numbers (office, home and mobile); key research interests;

-- abstract in three languages (Ukrainian, Russian and English); keywords (phrases) in three languages (Ukrainian, Russian and English) — 5-8 items (not from the title).
+- abstract in two languages (Ukrainian and English); keywords (phrases) in three languages (Ukrainian and English) — 5-8 items (not from the title).

 Abstract (up to 250 words) should follow the structure below: